-Another idea is to share your hobbies, if one of you is good at sports, organize a lesson or dancing, cooking, it can be anything.
+Another idea is to share your hobbies, if one of you is good at sports, organizing a lesson or dancing, cooking, it can be anything.

 Inspiration and creativity are intrinsically linked.
 Trying to create a new idea from scratch out of nothing is hard, but having inspiration on which you can build in order to be innovative seems to make ideas come easier.
 But, how do you promote inspiration and encourage it?
 Here are some ideas:

-- Have an inspiration board for your team, where everybody can put up post-it notes and articles of other businesses or people that are inspiring.
+- Have an inspiration board for your team, where everybody can put up post-it notes and articles about other businesses or people that are inspiring.

 - Question everything.
-Erase your mind of assumptions and ask all the questions that you think have obvious answer, because they might not be that obvious.
+Erase your mind of assumptions and ask all the questions that you think have obvious answers, because they might not be that obvious.

 Context, not control

 A Helloprint philosophy is that management provides context, not control.
 In order for creativity to thrive, freedom is a must.
 Teams have to feel free and confident that no idea of theirs is too out there.
 This is achievable with trust and a lot of transparency.
 A good idea is to explain company processes, shifts of direction, developments, progress, and pretty much anything big or small that may be moving in the life of a business.

 This over-exposure of the internal processes to all employees will ensure that everybody is aware of where the company is headed in order to decide which creative ideas are worth investing time in and align with the business goals.
 Therefore, in order to assure that creativity is promoted, trust in the common sense of employees is vital.